-Actions are movements that the body can do, considering the limitations of the body's ability and the laws of physics.
-By finding out, through movement explorations, what the body can do and by expanding the body's abilities, students build a bank of movements they might use in their dance creations.
+Actions are the movements that the body can do considering the limitations of the body's ability and the laws of physics.
+By finding out, through movement explorations, what the body can do and by expanding the body's abilities, students build a "bank" of movements they might use in their dance creations.
 This "bank" is called a movement vocabulary.
 Throughout the dance program, teachers should encourage students to discover all the ways in which their bodies can move.

-Actions are categorized into broad areas such as travel, jump, turn, twist, transfer of weight, bend, stretch, fall, gesture and pause.
-In grade two, students will:
+Actions are categorized into broad areas such as travel, jump, turn, transfer of weight, twist, bend, stretch, fall, gesture and pause.
+In grade three, students will continue to:

-- identify and explore a variety of actions which travel, jump, turn, twist, fall, bend, stretch and pause - practice the eight locomotor actions of walk, run, leap, slide, gallop, jump, hop and skip - purposefully use actions in their dance experiences - reflect on how actions are used in their own dance and in the dance of others.
+- identify and explore a variety of actions which travel, jump, turn, twist, fall, bend, stretch and pause - purposefully use actions in their dance experiences - reflect on how actions are used in their own dance and in the dance of others - practice their repertoire of movements (movement vocabulary) with attention paid to the clarity of their movements.

 When assessing an individual student, teachers should listen to and observe the student's discussions, dance explorations and creations.
-Teachers might ask the following questions:
+Teachers might ask: